Home

 On the most basic level, it just means eating a ton of carbs before your workout, game, or practice.
 Pasta, bread, rice, oatmeal, fruits, vegetables, and even power bars work well.

-But there are a few finer points that will help you get the most from carb loading.
+But there are a few finer points that will help you get the most from loading up on carbohydrates.

 Why do carb loading?
 For the power.